MacKinnon, Grubauer lift Avs to 4-1 win over Blues in Game 1

 LONG SHOTS

 The odds of the Blues capturing the Stanley Cup are +4100, according to FanDuel Sportsbook.
 The Avalanche check in as a +450 favorite.
-Not that St. Louis coach Craig Berube wants to hear anything about his team’s underdog status.

-“Don’t even talk about it, to be honest with you,” Berube said.
-“Just go play.”

-TURNING UP THE NOISE
+THE NOISE

-It felt and sounded crowded inside Ball Arena, with the facility recently being approved to increase capacity to 42.3% (7,750 fans).
+It felt and sounded like a full house inside Ball Arena, with the facility recently being approved to increase capacity to 42.3%.
+The attendance was listed at 7,741.

-The Blues have been permitted to increase attendance to 9,000 fans at Enterprise Center when they return.

 THIS & THAT

-In addition to Perron, St. Louis has two other players on the COVID-19 protocol list in forward Nathan Walker and defenseman Jake Walman. … Avs F Alex Newhook made his NHL playoff debut. … Rantanen had two assists.
+Avs F Alex Newhook made his NHL playoff debut. … Rantanen had two assists.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports